diffusioncon/Launchpad/Enigma/README.md

 ### Secret Contract specs

 Secret contracts are written in Rust.
+They compile to WASM.

 The data size limit is 1MB for contract inputs.